krfong916/fullcourtpressed/leet/leet-notes.md

 - What kind of traversal visits nodes in order of smallest to largest?

+235: Lowest Common Ancestor of a Binary Search Tree

+- Leverage the properties of the binary search tree
+- When do we know the LCA is in the left subtree?
+- When do we know the LCA is in the right subtree?
+- When do we know the LCA is the current node?

 295: Find Median from Data Stream

 - We can use a priority queue for operations such as finding a running median, avg., min., and max